 An authorization database contains one or more authorization records.
 Each authorization record is considered to be a capability.
 Each capability is tied to a unique identifier within its name class.
 An identifier may be a

 - host name,

 - domain name,

 - netgroup name,

 - organization name,

 - role name,

 - template name,

-- unix group name,
+- group name (e.g. Unix, VOMS, etc),

 - user name